Understanding escrow: How it works in homebuying

 When buying a home, putting money in an escrow account is required under certain circumstances.
 Typically, homebuyers are required to have an escrow account if their down payment is less than 20 percent of the home purchase.

 In some cases, homebuyers are mandated by a mortgage lender to have an escrow account.
 If the home purchase is being paid for with a government-backed loan, like a FHA loan or a USDA loan — an escrow account will be required.
 The Veterans Administration (VA) does not require escrow accounts for a VA loan, but the mortgage lender used to actually finance these types of loans may require one.

 Steps in the escrow process

 After you successfully bid on a home and sign a purchase and sale agreement with the seller, the escrow process is initiated, which includes several phases.
 Your earnest money will remain in the escrow account throughout this process until you reach the final step of the home purchase, which is the closing.

 1. Opening an escrow account

 The first step is to open an escrow account, which is usually done by the seller, but can also be done by the buyer.

-The escrow agent could be a title business specializing in real estate, a bank or other financial firm, or it could be a private third-party entrusted with the task.
-Alternatively, an attorney can manage this process, in which case it might be referred to as “settlement” instead of “escrow.”
+The agent holding the escrow account could be a title business specializing in real estate, a bank or other financial firm, or it could be a private third-party entrusted with the task.
+Alternatively, a real estate attorney can manage this process, in which case it might be referred to as “settlement” instead of “escrow.”

 2. Appraisal and home inspection